-Minnesota Compass is retiring our COVID-19 data section after nearly three years.
+Minnesota Compass has retired its COVID-19 data section after nearly three years.
 We share where you can find current data, including on our website.

 Our mncompass.org users frequently ask Compass staff if they can get more data on a specific demographic group not represented on our website.
 Research Associate Anne Li shares three things to know about our demographic data and why it can be difficult to retrieve specific data.